Tips for melting and working with chocolate

 I thought it would be nice to extend our very popular Tip Thursday to some special and talented cake decorators and ask them to contribute something over the coming Thursdays.
 I do hope you will love these tips and I do hope that you will find many new cake decorators to admire and follow.

-• If by any chance you have overheated your chocolate and it has lost its shine and become grainy, immediately pour it into a cool bowl, add chunks of solid chocolate, and stir continuously.
+- If you have overheated your chocolate and it has lost its shine and become grainy, immediately pour it into a cool bowl, add chunks of solid chocolate, and stir continuously.
 You might save your whole batch that way.

 She does often have the option to enter for the opportunity to win a copy of her book.
 Might be a good idea to follow her blog and get lucky.